 If you plan to add new campaigns to your scaling PPC strategy, a remarketing campaign is a great place to start.

-Remarketing means strategically adding cookies to specific sections of your website to identify and engage with users who’ve already interacted with your brand.
-You’ll leverage this info to create new ad campaigns that appeal to those people.
-You might experiment with more persuasive ad copy or introduce exclusive offers in your call to action (CTA) to seal the deal.
+You’ll leverage this data to create new ad campaigns that appeal to those engaged audiences.
+For example, in remarketing ad campaigns, you might experiment with more persuasive ad copy or introduce exclusive offers in your call to action (CTA) to seal the deal.

 Need some inspo?
 Here’s an idea for ecommerce businesses:

 Retarget potential customers abandoning their shopping carts.
-Don’t worry about the extra ad cost — the ROI, a whopping 900% higher click-through-rate (CTR), is 1,000% worth it.
+Don’t worry about the extra ad cost — the ROI, a whopping 900% higher click-through rate (CTR), is 1,000% worth it.

 You might even add a few more remarketing tags to different areas of your website.
 Say you prioritized remarketing lists to people who visited a specific service page.
-Perhaps add a cookie to another individual service page or to your contact page to remarket to new audiences.

 We invested in remarketing across both Google Shopping and the Display Network for our ecommerce client, Swimsuits Direct.
 Their Google Shopping conversions surged by nearly 20%, while their search engine marketing (SEM) revenue increased by 110%.